Part-II-Computational-Physics/Lenia-jxkc2/README.md

 #### 5.1.4 Introducing Convolution Theorem and Fast Fourier Transform (FFT) Enhancement

-Based on this [article][fft] on the lenia algorithm kernel convolution idea and a nice [blog][blog] to explicity explain the mathematics behind the smoothlife model, we need to perform a kernel convolution of the spatial grid containing the cells in order to compute the living state for the grid element.
-This kernel process involves looking at all of the other grid elements, multiply them by the logistic function of the distance, and add them up.
+Based on this [article][fft] on the lenia algorithm kernel convolution idea, we need to perform a kernel convolution of the spatial grid containing the cells in order to compute the living state for the grid element.
+This kernel process involves looking at all of the other grid elements, multiply them by the logistic function of the distance, and adding them up.

-However, before performing this kernel convolution, we need to consider the method of sinc interpolation section as described in the detailed [blog][blog], which involves constructing basis functions for the periodic system using [aliased sinc][sinc] functions.
+However, before performing this kernel convolution, we need to consider the implementation of sinc interpolation section as described in this detailed [site][blog], which involves constructing basis functions for the periodic system using [aliased sinc][sinc] functions.
 This is where the Nyquist Sampling Theorem comes in, which states that we may use sampling to get the weights of the given periodic, band-limited function at the grid points, noting that the function is expressed as a sum of sinc basis functions.
 The benefit of this is that by avoiding integration to obtain the weights, it lessens the time complexity of the code down from $O(n^4)$ if direct integration was done for the nxn grid.

 Lastly, to drastically minimize the time complexity for the picture analysis, the kernel convolution is implemented using the Fast Fourier Transform to the $n*n$ grid.
 After precalculating the weights by evaluating the Bessel function at each frequency, the Fast Fourier Transform method is then used on the function $f$ at each time step.
 Then, to create the animation, we multiply the function by the weights, apply an inverse transform, and repeat.
 And that, in a nutshell, is the algorithm.